luc-lynx/googlectf-2018-mitm/README.md

 ![The challenge](mitm.png)

-The organisers provided us with a network endpoint and an archive with code.
+The organizers provided us with a network endpoint and an archive with code.
 The app can work as either server or client depending on the first network message.

 ```python
     server_or_client = ReadLine(reader)